irmen/prog8/docs/source/syntaxreference.rst

       It's not possible to return cleanly to BASIC when the program exits.
 The only choice is to perform a system reset.
 (A ``system_reset`` subroutine is available in the syslib to help you do this)
-    - style ``floatsafe`` -- like the previous one but also reserves the addresses that are required to perform floating point operations (from the BASIC kernel).
+    - style ``floatsafe`` -- like the previous one but also reserves the addresses that are required to perform floating point operations (from the BASIC kernal).
 No clean exit is possible.
     - style ``basicsafe`` -- the most restricted mode; only use the handful 'free' addresses in the ZP, and don't touch change anything else.
 This allows full use of BASIC and KERNAL ROM routines including default IRQs during normal system operation.